Generic Name: dolutegravir

 Experimental Code: S/GSK1349572

 A recommended component treatment regimens for antiretroviral-naive people living with HIV, as indicated by the U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Visit https://aidsinfo.nih.gov/guidelines/html/1/adult-and-adolescent-arv-guidelines/0 for the full DHHS guidelines.

-Tivicay is an HIV medication.
-It is in a category of HIV medicines called integrase inhibitors.
+Tivicay is an HIV medication in a category called integrase inhibitors.
 Tivicay was approved by the U.S. Food and Drug Administration for use by people living with HIV in August 2013.

 Tivicay must be used in combination with other HIV drugs.
 Tivicay is available as a stand-alone drug, for use in combination with other medications, or in the single-tablet regimens Triumeq (with abacavir and lamivudine), Juluca (with rilpivirine) and Dovato (with lamivudine).